DexterInd/GoPiGo3/Software/Scratch/readme.md

 | Buzzer | AD1 or AD2 |
 | LED | AD1 or AD2 |
 | DHT Sensor | Serial |

+Dexter Industries also provide a growing number of sensors for the GoPiGo3
 | Line Sensor | I2C |
 | Dexter Distance Sensor | I2C |